Performance Is Structural.

 Durable performance starts with structure.

-The earlier leaders can see what the system is rewarding, tolerating, delaying, and protecting, the easier it becomes to correct drift before it becomes normal.
+The earlier leaders can understand the current design and see what the system is rewarding, tolerating, delaying, and protecting, the easier it becomes to improve organizational effectiveness before drift becomes normal.